Custom MCP Tools

 2. At execution time — generated SQL (after parameter substitution) is re-validated

-Rejected SQL keywords: INSERT, UPDATE, DELETE, DROP, ALTER, CREATE, TRUNCATE, GRANT, REVOKE.
+Blocked SQL keywords: INSERT, UPDATE, DELETE, DROP, ALTER, CREATE, TRUNCATE, GRANT, REVOKE, UNION, EXCEPT, INTERSECT.

 Row Limits